Biblical Magi: Gifts of the Magi

+Frankincense and myrrh were burned during rituals among Egyptian, Greek and Roman societies.
+Ancient Egyptians used myrrh to embalm corpses and Romans burned it as a type of incense at funeral pyres.
 Myrrh was used as an embalming ointment and as a penitential incense in funerals and cremations until the 15th century.
 The "holy oil" traditionally used by the Eastern Orthodox Church for performing the sacraments of chrismation and unction is traditionally scented with myrrh, and receiving either of these sacraments is commonly referred to as "receiving the myrrh".
 The picture of the Magi on the 7th-century Franks Casket shows the third visitor – he who brings myrrh – with a valknut over his back, a pagan symbol referring to Death.

 It has been suggested by scholars that the "gifts" were medicinal rather than precious material for tribute.

 The Syrian King Seleucus I Nicator is recorded to have offered gold, frankincense and myrrh (among other items) to Apollo in his temple at Didyma near Miletus in 288/7 BC, and this may have been the precedent for the mention of these three gifts in Gospel of Matthew (2:11).
 It was these three gifts, it is thought, which were the chief cause for the number of the Magi becoming fixed eventually at three.

 This episode can be linked to Isaiah 60 and to Psalm 72, which report gifts being given by kings, and this has played a central role in the perception of the Magi as kings, rather than as astronomer-priests.
 In a hymn of the late 4th-century Hispanic poet Prudentius, the three gifts have already gained their medieval interpretation as prophetic emblems of Jesus' identity, familiar in the carol "We Three Kings" by John Henry Hopkins, Jr., 1857.